rodionsibov/exercises-js/README.md

 ### Questions Marks

-Have the function **QuestionsMarks(str)** take the **str** string parameter, which will contain single digit numbers, letters, and question marks, and check if there are exactly 3 question marks between every pair of two numbers that add up to 10.
+Have the function **questionsMarks(str)** take the **str** string parameter, which will contain single digit numbers, letters, and question marks, and check if there are exactly 3 question marks between every pair of two numbers that add up to 10.
 If so, then your program should return the string **true**, otherwise it should return the string **false**.
 If there aren't any two numbers that add up to 10 in the string, then your program should return **false** as well.

 For example: if **str** is "arrb6???4xxbl5???eee5" then your program should return **true** because there are exactly 3 question marks between 6 and 4, and 3 question marks between 5 and 5 at the end of the string.